 2026 Winter Olympics Curling Schedule

-The 2026 Winter Olympics Curling schedule starts on February 4th, 2026.
+The 2026 Winter Olympics Curling schedule started on February 4th, 2026.
 Curling, often called “chess on ice,” delivers intense strategy, precision sweeping, and dramatic last-stone drama.
 At the Milano Cortina 2026 Winter Olympics, curling features three disciplines: men’s team, women’s team, and mixed doubles.
 All events take place at the historic Cortina Olympic Stadium (Stadio Olimpico del Ghiaccio) in Cortina d’Ampezzo, Italy.
 The same venue that hosted curling in the 1956 Winter Games.

 Curling Venue: Cortina Olympic Stadium